 Friend’s house, hotel lobby or your place

-For example, if you’re staying in the suite at the Fairmont Hotel, room 520 (a suite) has this gorgeous covered adjoining terrace (shown below).
+For example, if you’re staying in the suite at the Fairmont Hotel, some of the rooms such as room 520 (a suite) has this gorgeous covered adjoining terrace (shown below).
 It’s private and affords the most beautiful views as the backdrop for your wedding morning!
 It’s perfect for your first look followed by a few romantics:

 When rain becomes a part of your wedding day, it’s important to keep in communication with your photographer.
-Everyone works differently, and each photographer’s schedule is a fluid thing that sometimes has some flexibility, and other times does not.
+Everyone works differently, and each photographer’s schedule is fluid, sometimes flexible and other times not.

-Some may have different, even better ideas up their sleeves!
-We’re also super open to hearing our clients’ ideas, and working around each couple’s unique preferences and priorities.
+We’re also super open to understanding our clients’ ideas, and working around each couple’s unique preferences and priorities.

 And there you have it!
 What would you rather do on your wedding day in San Francisco if it rains?
 Did I miss something?
 I’m hoping to add to this list with more locations and ideas as my couples take me to different spots around the City and I learn more rain-friendly wedding ideas!